Access to Higher Education - Nursing/Midwifery (OCN) Level

 Any applications received after this date will be:

 - considered for entry onto the level 2,

 - added to the reserve list for Level 3

 The aim of the course is to give mature

-learners a second chance at education which will facilitate access
+learners a second chance at education which will

-to Higher Educational programmes such as BSc (Honours) Community
+related Higher Educational programmes, such as BSc

-Health and Leadership Studies and BSc (Honours) Midwifery.
+(Honours) Nursing and BSc (Honours) Midwifery.
 The

-enhance their interpersonal skills.
+required for higher studies.
 To achieve the Access to

-HE Diploma, 60 Access credits are required, 45 of which must be at
+HE Diploma 60 Access credits are required, 45 of which must be at

 All modules are internally assessed and graded and internally